Avoidance learning procedures involve subjects learning that certain aversive events are predicted by specific environmental stimuli.

 The Zantiks AD unit is used for avoidance learning in zebrafish.
-The dividing inserts are used to create four separate testing compartments for tracking four fish in one unit (see image A above).
+The dividing inserts are used to create four separate testing compartments for tracking four fish in one unit (see image A below).

 Metal “shock-plate” inserts are used to deliver the unconditioned stimulus (US+), a mild electric shock, through the water.
-The plates are placed at both ends of the tank and are designed to be present in each of the 4 arenas (as shown in image B above).
+The plates are placed at both ends of the tank and are designed to be present in each of the 4 arenas (as shown in images A and B below).

-The visual stimuli are presented from the integrated screen below the testing tank (see images C and D).
+The visual stimuli are presented from the integrated screen below the testing tank (see image below depicting green and blue colours on the screen).
 The stimuli can be comprised of colour, shapes, stripes, or bitmap images.

 The conditioned stimulus preference scores are the main behavioural endpoint analysed in this task.
 Preference towards the CS is determined in the same manner for both baseline and probe calculations.
 The proportion of time spent in the vicinity of the CS is calculated for the preference as: Total time in CS / (Time in CS + Time in non-CS).